How to plan the perfect staycation

 Outdoor cinema night

-A popular option for many, and a great alternative to going to the cinema is to create your own outdoor cinema.
-All you need is a projector, a screen and a nice comfy seating area to snuggle down with your popcorn.
-Really set the ambience with cosy blankets, fairy lights, lanterns, candles etc. for a romantic date night underneath the stars.
+This is a popular idea and a great alternative to going to the cinema, which is often busy, expensive, and limited in choice.
+All you need is a projector, a screen and a comfortable seating area to relax with your popcorn.
+Set the ambience with cosy blankets, fairy lights, lanterns, and candles.

 Paddling pools and BBQs

 Everyone needs a rainy day back-up plan, and if you have children to entertain, then this one is a great go-to.
-Let your kids collect their duvets, pillows, blankets etc. and leave them to build their own den or fortress - it’ll keep them entertained for the rest of the day!
+Let your kids collect their duvets, pillows, blankets etc. and leave them to build their own den or fortress - it’ll keep them entertained for the rest of the day since they can play games or read books in their den

 Cocktail making nights

 For those of you looking for a date night idea, why not get the shaker out and have a cocktail making night?
-Experiment with different flavours, garnishes etc. and most importantly, have some fun!
-Get silly with your creations and you never know, you might just find your new homemade favourite!
+Experiment with different flavours, blends, and garnishes.
+You never know, you might just find your new homemade favourite.

 Day trips out

-If you’d like to have a few days out, head to Facebook and see if there are any local groups you can follow for some ideas.
-For example, this group is for those who live in the Midlands or are looking for a day out in this area https://www.facebook.com/groups/daysoutinthemidlands/.
-There are lots of honest reviews and photos too, so you can get a real feel for a place before you commit to visiting.
+If you’re ready to get out to your local attractions and explore but don’t know where to start, check out your local Facebook groups for some ideas.
+For example, this group is for those who live in the Midlands or are looking for a day out in this area.
+There are lots of honest reviews and photos, so you can get a real feel for a place before you commit to visiting.

-Tripadvisor is another great place to visit for ideas or to read reviews before visiting places.
+TripAdvisor is another great place to visit for ideas or to read reviews before going.

 Holidaying in the UK